30-Minute Thai Basil Asian Stir-Fry

 - toasted sesame seeds for topping optional

 Heat a large wok or skillet over medium high heat and add 1 tablespoon of cooking oil and add the carrots. cook for 2-3 minutes until starting to soften then add the rest of the vegetables and cook for an additional few minutes until tender-crisp, about 3 minutes.
 Pour the sauce mixture into the skillet and bring to a boil.
 Cook and stir for 2 minutes until it begins to thicken.
-Return meat to pan and heat through.
 Serve with rice and a sprinkle of sesame seeds if desired.

 This is my kind of meal–healthy, balanced and beautiful!